Clinical Research Office. A partnership between Sheffield Teaching Hospitals NHS Foundation Trust and the University of Sheffield

 Reporting to Researchfish

-Researchfish is an online platform used to measure the impact of outcomes arising from research awards from a variety of funders including the National Institute for Health Research, Cancer Research UK, British Lung Foundation and Research Councils.
+Researchfish is an online platform used to measure the impact of outcomes arising from research awards from a variety of funders including the National Institute for Health and Care Research, Cancer Research UK, British Lung Foundation and Research Councils.

 If you are a Principal Investigator who holds a grant award from a funder that uses Researchfish, you are required to report the research outcomes from this award on an annual basis.
 For the NIHR, this also includes Senior Investigator awards.
 You can see how funders like the NIHR use the information reported by researchers here.